 As families across the nation celebrate Thanksgiving, the Cutchogue Fire Department along with the National Fire Protection Association (NFPA) would like to offer the following safety message.

 Thanksgiving is by far the leading day for US home cooking fires:

-4.Keep anything that can catch fire such as oven mitts, wooden utensils, food wrappers, and towels well away (a minimum of three feet) from the cooking area.
+Keep things that can catch fire like oven mitts, wooden utensils, food wrappers, and towels well away (a minimum of three feet) from the cooking area.

 HAPPY THANKSGIVING FROM CFD